kcking/rustdoc-global-theme/README.md

 ## Usage

-Click the addon's icon (currently the default icon 😅), then choose your desired theme.
+Click the addon's icon (a monochrome ferris), then choose your desired theme.
 All rustdoc pages will now have that theme (you will have to refresh any already-open pages).